No matter who you are, most of the smartest people work for someone else.

 When all that fails

-Some vendors remain unreachable even after a number of reasonable good faith attempts to reach them—and by reasonable we mean considerably less than exhausting the entire list above.
-Some vendors just do not seem to want to be reached, and that is their prerogative.
-However, we have found that experience is often the best teacher.
+Some vendors remain unreachable even after a number of reasonable good faith attempts to reach them.
+And by reasonable we mean considerably less than exhausting the entire list above.
+Some vendors just do not seem to want to be reached.
+That is their prerogative.
+We have found that experience is often the best teacher.
 When a vendor gets surprised by the publication of a vulnerability in their product and it is clear from the report that attempts to notify them were made but failed, it can prompt the vendor to re-evaluate their vulnerability intake and handling processes to make it easier to reach them in the future.

 Providing Useful Information